Consumer champion Robert Hammond wins his carriage dispute, and will be leading a £1 billion case against Amazon in the Competition Appeal Tribunal

 As deemed by the Tribunal, due to the similarities between Mr Hammond’s and Ms Hunter’s applications, only one could proceed forward.
 The Tribunal handed down its judgment on 5 February 2024, in favour of Mr Hammond who will now prepare for the hearing to determine the Certification Order against Amazon, with his legal and expert team.
 Mr Hammond is confident that his claim will be certified, and is looking forward to the hearing, which is expected to be scheduled for later this year.

 While the Tribunal saw some merit in Ms Hunter’s claim, it found that Mr Hammond’s was better suited to proceed forward placing particular reliance on the expert economic methodology his team had put forward.
+Despite a failed attempt by Ms. Hunter seeking permission to appeal the Tribunals aforementioned decision, Mr Hammond continued to work diligently and proactively towards positive representation for the class.

 Robert Hammond is a former solicitor and Director of Consumer Policy with extensive experience championing consumer rights, including leading research and policy development teams at Consumer Focus and Citizens Advice.
 He is currently a Non-Executive Director on the Ofcom Communications Consumer Panel and Advisory Committee on Older and Disabled People, the UK communications regulator.